ronachel/gender-digital-divide-analysis/README.md

 The study examines how gender disparities in internet access vary across regions, income levels, and time, while identifying countries that have successfully reduced digital gender inequalities.

+This project also reflects on the limitations of quantitative data and explores how lived experiences may shape and challenge data-driven narratives.

 ---

 ## Research Questions